 “I still can’t believe we’re going to actually do this.”
 Nayleen called out behind them both.

 Jimmy took the reins, giving the horses a gentle whap with the whips.
 They began to move at a slow walk and he steered them back around, before whipping them harder and sending them off into a full gallop back towards the direction that the trio had already spent the last few days walking.
-Sairek turned his head to look back from where they had been going towards and couldn’t help but sigh.
+Sairek gripped the railing in front with his left hand to steady his balance as the wagon shook on the muddy road, but turned his head to look back from where they had been going towards and couldn’t help but sigh.

 They had been so close… and now with his ‘executive decision', they would be even further away than when this journey had even started in the first place.
 He couldn’t help but feel doubt in his mind and wonder if he was truly doing the right thing or just being stupid again, but what could he do?
 His mind was apprehensive about the whole situation, but his gut feeling was that this is the right thing to do.
 There was no winning answer for him to this problem.

 “Sorry mom...
-You’re going to have to wait a little bit longer before I can visit you...”
+You’re going to have to wait a little bit longer before I can visit your soul properly...”
 Sairek mumbled, before turning his head back to look ahead of him once more.

 No comments: